scantist-ossops/logging_library/README.md

 # Ecraft::LoggingLibrary

-This library provides logging support for your application or framework.
+This library provides logging support for your application or framework, with an opinionated default configuration in terms of log format, etc. It is compatible with both JRuby and MRI.

 ## Installation